senx/warp10-ext-arrow/README.md

 Provides WarpScript functions for conversion to Apache Arrow [streaming format](https://arrow.apache.org/docs/ipc.html).

-Can convert GTS, Encoder, [GTS], [Encoder], .... (todo description)
+Can currently convert GTS and GTSENCODER.
+May support more WarpScript types if needed.

 <pre>
-TOARROW    // todo description
+TOARROW    // Encode an object into a byte array in Arrow streaming format.
-ARROWTO    // todo description
+ARROWTO    // Decode a byte array in Arrow streaming format.
 </pre>

 #### Build notes